siw36/bash-prepare-workstation/README.md

-# prepare-workstation
-Prepare a new workstation (for me)
+# Prepare a new workstation for DevOps infra administration